70th Academy Awards: Ratings and reception

-The popularity of Titanic greatly increased television ratings for the ceremony.
 The American telecast on ABC drew in an average of 57.25 million people over its length, which was a 29% increase from the previous year's ceremony.
 An estimated 87.50 million total viewers watched all or part of the awards.
 The show also earned higher Nielsen ratings compared to the previous ceremony with 35.32% of households watching over a 55.77 share.
 In addition, it garnered a higher 18–49 demo rating with a 24.90 rating over a 44.30 share among viewers in that demographic.
-It overtook the network's own telecast of the 1983 Academy Awards to become, as it remains to date, the highest viewership for both an Academy Award telecast (since figures were compiled beginning with the 46th ceremony in 1974) and any live awards show airing in U.S. television history.
+It was the most watched Oscar ceremony in television history since viewership figures were compiled beginning with the 46th ceremony in 1974.

 In July 1998, the ceremony presentation received eight nominations at the 50th Primetime Emmys.
 Two months later, the ceremony won five of those nominations for Outstanding Individual Performance in a Variety or Music Program (Billy Crystal), Outstanding Directing for a Variety or Music Program (Louis J Horvitz), Outstanding Lighting Direction (Electronic) for a Drama Series, Variety Series, Miniseries, or Movie (Bob Barnhart, Robert Dickinson, Matt Ford, Andy O'Reilly), Outstanding Music Direction (Bill Conti), and Outstanding Sound Mixing for a Variety Series or Special (Patrick Baltzell, Robert Douglass, Edward J. Greene, Tommy Vicari).

-In Memoriam
+"In Memoriam"

-The annual In Memoriam tribute was presented by actress Whoopi Goldberg.
+The annual "In Memoriam" tribute was presented by actress Whoopi Goldberg.
 The montage featured an excerpt of "Appassionata" from The Passage composed by Michael J. Lewis.